RichardAH/xrpl-catalogue-proposal/README.md

         TransactionSection ::= TransactionEntry*

 ### Account
-A list sorted first by account then by transaction hash of transactions that affected those aforesaid accounts.
-Transactions are referenced via an offset relative to the Transaction Section.
+A list of AccountEntries sorted first by account ID then by transaction hash of transactions that affected those aforesaid accounts.
+Transactions are referenced via an offset relative to the Transaction Section (TransactionOffset).
 Transactions may be referenced more than once.

         AccountEntry ::= Len(uint32) AccountID(uint160) FileOffset(uint64)